yoke2/rps_tf2_flask_app/README.md

-# Deploy Rock, Paper, Scissors Classifier App using Tensorflow 2 and Flask
+# Rock, Paper, Scissors Classifier App using Tensorflow 2 and Flask

 ------------------
 ## Introduction